-For Calgary, current market conditions appear to be settling into a new normal.
-The Calgary real estate board says that the market is struggling to make gains but perhaps the market is still digesting the dramatic price gains seen in 2013 when the price of a home jumped over one hundred thousand dollars in a single year.
+For Calgary, current market conditions appear to be deteriorating.
+The Calgary real estate board says that the market is struggling to make gains, others lay blame on stress tests, but perhaps the market is still digesting the dramatic price gains seen in 2013 when the price of a home jumped over one hundred thousand dollars in a single year.

 If this is the new normal, people shouldn’t bank on huge house price increases but instead should focus on buying the home that gives them the lifestyle they want.